python/exceptiongroups/except_star.md

 ## Backwards Compatibility

+Backwards compatibility was a requirement of our design:

+* The addition of a new builtin exception type `ExceptionGroup` does not impact existing programs.
+The way that existing exceptions are handled and displayed does not change in any way.

-The behaviour of `except` is unchanged so existing code will continue to work.
+* The behaviour of `except` is unchanged so existing code will continue to work.

-### Adoption of try..except* syntax

-Application code typically can dictate what version of Python it requires.
-Which makes introducing TaskGroups and the new `except*` clause somewhat straightforward.
-Upon switching to Python 3.10, the application developer can grep their application code for every *control flow* exception they handle (search for `except CancelledError`) and mechanically change it to `except *CancelledError`.

-Library developers, on the other hand, will need to maintain backwards compatibility with older Python versions, and therefore they wouldn't be able to start using the new `except*` syntax right away.
-They will have to use the new ExceptionGroup low-level APIs along with `try..except ExceptionGroup` to support running user code that can raise exception groups.
+Programs will only be impacted by the changes proposed in this PEP once they begin to use `ExceptionGroup`s and `except*`.

 ## Security Implications